artifacts

 --base-url https://artifacts.example.com

-publish uploads bundle files, writes published-artifacts.md, and comments on the PR with inline images/GIFs plus links to videos, logs, and metadata.
-Use --dry-run to generate markdown and print intended actions without upload or comment side effects.
+publish uploads bundle files, writes and publishes artifact-manifest.json, writes published-artifacts.md, and comments on the PR with inline images/GIFs plus links to videos, logs, metadata, and the manifest.
+Use --dry-run to generate markdown and print intended actions without uploading or commenting.
+Pass --skip-manifest only when you explicitly want the old markdown-only output.

 --bucket <name>